Skip to main content

 If you chose in-app Entra ID sign-in, register an application in the Microsoft Entra admin center under Identity → Applications → App registrations → New registration.
 On the registration:

-Record the Directory (tenant) ID and Application (client) ID.Grant the users or groups who will sign in a role on the Foundry resource that permits inference (for example, Cognitive Services User).
+Record the Directory (tenant) ID and Application (client) ID.Grant the users or groups who will sign in a role on the Microsoft Foundry resource that permits inference (for example, Cognitive Services User).

 Prepare devices